vladinator1000/blog/content/blog/slop-machines.md

 Imagine you're in front of a vending machine.
 You put a quarter in, nothing drops, then put another quarter in and it gives you nothing a second time.
 Would you put a 3rd quarter in?

-The one part where language models and slot machines differ - you're mathematically guaranteed to lose in slots.
+The one part where language models and slot machines differ.
+You're mathematically guaranteed to lose in slots.
 Language models won't inherently make you lose, but the actor model-based user interface will.
 We are playing the wrong game.

 ![zozin](/images/slop-machines/zozin.png)